GSM receiver blocks: timing synchronization (part 2: correlation edition)

 If the channel’s delay spread is \(L\) symbol intervals long, we have a couple reasonable choices for the correlation “template”:

-• the full training sequence
+- the full training sequence

-• the training sequence with \(L\) symbols removed from the beginning
+- the training sequence with \(L\) symbols removed from the beginning

-• the training sequence with \(L\) symbols removed from the end
+- the training sequence with \(L\) symbols removed from the end

-• the training sequence with \(L\) symbols removed from both ends
+- the training sequence with \(L\) symbols removed from both ends

 I learned enough SAGE to calculate the symbolic expressions for the first two cases (with a channel length of 4, a training sequence length of 10, and 10 symbols before and after the training sequence) to see if there was some insight attainable by looking at the output:

-sage: prepend_data = list(var('XXXXXXXXXX_%d' % (i)) for i in range(10))
+= list(var('XXXXXXXXXX_%d' % (i)) for i in range(10))

-sage: TS = list(var('TS_%d' % (i+10)) for i in range(10))
+sage: prepend_data = list(var('TS_%d' % (i+10)) for i in range(10))

-sage: append_data = list(var('XXXXXXXXXX_%d' % (i+20)) for i in range(10))
+sage: TS = list(var('XXXXXXXXXX_%d' % (i+20)) for i in range(10))

-sage: chan = list(var('CHAN_%d' % (i+1)) for i in range(4))
+sage: burst = list(var('CHAN_%d' % (i+1)) for i in range(4))

-sage: received = convolution(burst, chan)
+sage: chan = convolution(burst, chan)

-sage: convolution(received, list(reversed(TS)))
+sage: received list(reversed(TS)))

-sage: convolution(received, list(reversed(TS[4:10])))
+sage: convolution(received, list(reversed(TS[4:10]))) sage: convolution(received,

-We can see that for instance, the correlation has zero outputs unaffected by unknown data (run it yourself if you want to check, i’m not including the output here), but correlating with TS[4:10] – removing the first 4 symbols from the training sequence – has two outputs unaffected by unknown data:
+We can see that for instance, the correlation has zero outputs unaffected by unknown data (run it yourself if you want to check, i’m not including the output here), but correlating with TS[4:10]

-(CHAN_4*TS_10 + CHAN_3*TS_11 + CHAN_2*TS_12 + CHAN_1*TS_13)*TS_14 + (CHAN_4*TS_11 + CHAN_3*TS_12 + CHAN_2*TS_13 + CHAN_1*TS_14)*TS_15 + (CHAN_4*TS_12 + CHAN_3*TS_13 + CHAN_2*TS_14 + CHAN_1*TS_15)*TS_16 + (CHAN_4*TS_13 + CHAN_3*TS_14 + CHAN_2*TS_15 + CHAN_1*TS_16)*TS_17 + (CHAN_4*TS_14 + CHAN_3*TS_15 + CHAN_2*TS_16 + CHAN_1*TS_17)*TS_18 + (CHAN_4*TS_15 + CHAN_3*TS_16 + CHAN_2*TS_17 + CHAN_1*TS_18)*TS_19,
+*TS_10 + CHAN_3*TS_11 + CHAN_2*TS_12 + CHAN_1*TS_13)*TS_14 + (CHAN_4*TS_11 + CHAN_3*TS_12 + CHAN_2*TS_13 + CHAN_1*TS_14)*TS_15 + (CHAN_4*TS_12 + CHAN_3*TS_13 + CHAN_2*TS_14 + CHAN_1*TS_15)*TS_16 + (CHAN_4*TS_13 + CHAN_3*TS_14 + CHAN_2*TS_15 + CHAN_1*TS_16)*TS_17 + (CHAN_4*TS_14 + CHAN_3*TS_15 + CHAN_2*TS_16 + CHAN_1*TS_17)*TS_18 + (CHAN_4*TS_15 + CHAN_3*TS_16 + CHAN_2*TS_17 + CHAN_1*TS_18)*TS_19,

-(CHAN_4*TS_11 + CHAN_3*TS_12 + CHAN_2*TS_13 + CHAN_1*TS_14)*TS_14 + (CHAN_4*TS_12 + CHAN_3*TS_13 + CHAN_2*TS_14 + CHAN_1*TS_15)*TS_15 + (CHAN_4*TS_13 + CHAN_3*TS_14 + CHAN_2*TS_15 + CHAN_1*TS_16)*TS_16 + (CHAN_4*TS_14 + CHAN_3*TS_15 + CHAN_2*TS_16 + CHAN_1*TS_17)*TS_17 + (CHAN_4*TS_15 + CHAN_3*TS_16 + CHAN_2*TS_17 + CHAN_1*TS_18)*TS_18 + (CHAN_4*TS_16 + CHAN_3*TS_17 + CHAN_2*TS_18 + CHAN_1*TS_19)*TS_19
+*TS_11 + CHAN_3*TS_12 + CHAN_2*TS_13 + CHAN_1*TS_14)*TS_14 + (CHAN_4*TS_12 + CHAN_3*TS_13 + CHAN_2*TS_14 + CHAN_1*TS_15)*TS_15 + (CHAN_4*TS_13 + CHAN_3*TS_14 + CHAN_2*TS_15 + CHAN_1*TS_16)*TS_16 + (CHAN_4*TS_14 + CHAN_3*TS_15 + CHAN_2*TS_16 + CHAN_1*TS_17)*TS_17 + (CHAN_4*TS_15 + CHAN_3*TS_16 + CHAN_2*TS_17 + CHAN_1*TS_18)*TS_18 + (CHAN_4*TS_16 + CHAN_3*TS_17 + CHAN_2*TS_18 + CHAN_1*TS_19)*TS_19 (CHAN_4

 This is a curious phenomenon: chopping off symbols from the training sequence – causing the correlation template to have fewer symbols – causes more output values that don’t depend on unknown data.
 This makes total sense, since if you have a tiny little template then it’ll have more “alignments” in the un-tainted section of the received signal.